Age Of New Moms On The Rise As Overall Birth Rate Decreases

 Simplistic notions of what family should look like are quickly becoming anachronistic.
 Old expectations are being replaced by new realities.
-40% of births are to unmarried women.
+Forty percent of births are to unmarried women.
 This is no longer an area where negative stigma is automatically attached.

 That is not the only area of change.
 BuzzFeed.News reports the latest findings.

-“Across the US, the total fertility rate is decreasing and the average age when women give birth to their first child is increasing — which means women are having fewer children and waiting longer to start a family, if they decide to have children at all.
+“Across the U.S., the total fertility rate is decreasing and the average age when women give birth to their first child is increasing — which means women are having fewer children and waiting longer to start a family, if they decide to have children at all.
 However, there are differences in these measures between rural and urban areas, according to a report from the National Center for Health Statistics (NCHS).”

 There have always been differences in fertility rates between urban and rural populations.
 It is just that the differences are getting more pronounced.
 BuzzFeed continues.